 Chart 1: Percentile ranking on key governance indicators

 Source: World Bank Worldwide Governance Indicators - 2021

 New Zealand is a sovereign state with a democratic parliamentary government based on the Westminster system.
 Its constitutional history dates back to the signing of the Treaty of Waitangi in 1840, between the indigenous Māori people and the British Crown.

 The New Zealand Constitution Act 1852 provided for the establishment of a Parliament with an elected House of Representatives.
 Universal suffrage was introduced in 1893.
 New Zealand has the British monarch as titular Head of State.
-The Queen is represented in New Zealand by the Governor-General, appointed by her on the advice of the New Zealand Government.
+The Sovereign is represented in New Zealand by the Governor-General, appointed by him on the advice of the New Zealand Government.

 As in the United Kingdom, constitutional practice in New Zealand is an accumulation of convention, precedent and tradition.
 As such, there is no single document that can be termed the New Zealand constitution.
 The Constitution Act 1986 however, updated, clarified, and combined in one piece of legislation, the most important constitutional provisions that had been enacted in various statutes.
 It provides for a legislative body, an executive and administrative structure and specific protection for the judiciary.

 Legislative power is vested in Parliament, a single chambered body titled the House of Representatives.
 The members are elected for three-year terms through general elections.
 Eligible residents over 18 years of age may vote in general elections.